 “One of the key factors is showing search engines that your website has good quality content.
 Since most websites only contain text and pictures, including videos indicates to search engines that your website contains high-quality content.
 Including a video transcript below the video can improve your rankings further because it provides the opportunity to include keywords that are mentioned in the video.” – Deepak Shukla

 “If the video is relevant to the page, Google will gain more context and understanding about the page through video.
 It also keeps the visitor engaged and on the page longer, which sends positive signals to Google, thereby increasing the chance that they will improve your position in Google’s search results.” – Steven Jaenke

 “Video is great for SEO purposes due to the fact that interesting and sharable videos can lead to the acquisition of new links, as well as encourage users to spend more time on your pages without clicking away to a competitor.
 Pages with videos also have a higher chance of showing up as a ‘Featured Snippet’ in Google search results, further highlighting your page and increasing your chances of converting.
 Uploading your videos onto YouTube also has the added benefit of driving users to your website from an additional source, giving a boost to your pages and further promoting your good or service.” – Harrison Sharrett

 “What’s good for the user is good for SEO!
 Users love video and search engines have spent years prioritising video content accordingly.
 Video is a great way to diversify your content streams, marketing delivery and reach a wider audience.” – Shonavee Simpson-Anderson.

-The key to running a successful SEO agency is adaptability – As google implements changes to their algorithm you’ve got to stay malleable and move with the times.
-Here at Digital Funnel HQ we’ve compiled some of our best SEO tips for 2021 to compliment our experts thoughts in order to ensure you get the most out of your SEO campaign this year.
+The key to running a successful agency is adaptability – As google implements changes to their algorithm you’ve got to stay malleable and move with the times.
+Here at Digital Funnel HQ, we’ve compiled some of our best tips for 2021 to complement our expert’s thoughts in order to ensure you get the most out of your campaign this year.

 1. Relaunch your top content